Imam Reza Shrine: 1994 explosion

 On 20 June 1994, a bomb explosion occurred at the shrine.
-To maximize the number of casualties, the explosion took place on Ashura, one of the holiest days for Shia muslims, when hundreds of pilgrims had gathered to commemorate the death of their third Imam, Husayn ibn Ali.
-The attack left at least 25 dead and at least 70 injured.
+To maximize the number of casualties, the explosion took place on Ashura, one of the holiest days in Shia Islam, when pilgrims had gathered to commemorate the death of the third Imam and the Prophet's grandson, Husayn.
+The attack left at least 25 dead and 70 injured.
 (Note: Other estimates range from 200 to nearly 300.)
-The bomb was equivalent to 10 lb of TNT, according to experts.
-Although a Sunni militant group claimed responsibility, the Iranian government laid the blame on the People's Mujahedin of Iran, and others accused a Pakistani militant.
+The bomb was equivalent to 10 lb of TNT.
+Although a radical Sunni militant group claimed responsibility, the Iranian government laid the blame on the People's Mujahedin of Iran, and others accused a Pakistani militant.

 2022 stabbings

-On 5 April 2022, a stabbing attack took place at the shrine, killing two Shia clerics and wounding a third.
+On 5 April 2022, a stabbing took place at the shrine, killing two clerics and wounding a third.
 The perpetrator, identified as foreign national Abdullatif Moradi, was immediately arrested along with six others accused of assisting him.
-The victims were active members of non-profit constructing and cultural communities, motivated by anti-Shi'ism.
+The attacker was an Afghan national of Uzbek ethnicity who had entered Iran illegally through the Pakistan border about a year before the attack.
+He was identified as an adherent of Takfiri extremist ideology with anti-Shia views.